gatorcloset/OOTD/sprints/Sprint3.md

   - Displays error message for required fields that are empty
   - Displays error message for invalid username format
   - Displays error message for incorrect username or password
+- builder: clicks through the tops, bottoms, and footwear

 ## Backend
 The unit tests for the backend can be found [here](https://github.com/gatorcloset/OOTD/blob/main/backend/go/src/github.com/user/user_test.go).